Towards Human Understanding of Paraphrase Types in Large Language Models: Introduction

 \looseness=-1Our results show that \gpt\space(\gptshort)\space is capable of generating \apt{Same Polarity Substitution}, \apt{Semantic-Based Changes}, and \apt{Change of Order} and struggle with generating \apt{Inflectional Changes}, \apt{Synthetic/Analytic Substitutions}, and \apt{Subordination and Nesting Changes}.
 In general, changes requiring deeper grammatical understanding are difficult to generate.
 Few-shot and chain-of-thought (CoT) prompting have increased generation success compared to other prompting techniques, especially for \apt{Addition/Deletion} and \apt{Semantic-Based Changes}.
 Surprisingly, humans often rank CoT generations lower than other methods.
 We also found that the most common error for \gptshort\space when applying APT is applying the wrong kind of APT and that morpholexical changes, i.e., changes that arise at the word or morpheme level, are the most commonly wrongly or additionally applied.
-Lastly, our results suggest that the human-estimated hardness of the generation task does not affect the generation success rate for zero-, one- and few-shot prompts.
-CoT and a fine-tuned model perform markedly worse for tasks rated as hard.
+Lastly, the DPO-trained LLama outperforms the supervised fine-tuned and base Llama models by a wide margin.
 Our main contributions are: